Skip to main content

 Chronic stress and poor sleep can actively work against the goals of bone density interventions by creating a catabolic (breakdown) internal environment.
 Both conditions lead to elevated levels of cortisol, a stress hormone that has a direct negative impact on bone.

-High levels disrupt in two primary ways:
+High cortisol levels disrupt bone metabolism in two primary ways:

 1. They inhibit the function of osteoblasts, the cells responsible for building new bone.